The Arrival of Dry, Colder Weather Means That It's Time to Add Some Moisture to Your Home

 Console humidifiers are larger and can be used to humidify a few rooms at a time.
-They are the size of a small piece of furniture, but can be easily moved around to anywhere there is an outlet.
+They are the size of a small piece of furniture, but can be easily moved around to anywhere with an outlet.
 Their size, though, can make them cumbersome to fill and clean.

 If you have forced heat, you may want to consider an in-duct system that works like an evaporated system.
 The difference is that it is connected to your plumbing and humidifies the entire house.
-These require the least maintenance and are the most cost efficient to run, but require professional installation and can have larger upfront costs.
+These require the least maintenance and are the most cost-efficient to run, but require professional installation and can have large upfront costs.